Executive Order 13792: Reception

 Gregory Korte of the USA Today asks: "Whether one president can nullify a previous president's proclamation establishing a national monument."
 Senator Orrin Hatch has been a proponent of rolling back some of the Antiquities Act.
 "We feel that the public, the people that monuments affect, should be considered and that is why the President is asking for a review of the monuments designated in the last 20 years", Zinke said, adding that he believes the review is "long overdue".
 "It is untested, as you know, whether the president can do that", Zinke said.

 Environmental groups, outdoor outfitters and Native American tribes argue that federal protection is not only better for the environment, but better for the economy in a rural, economically depressed area of Utah.

 Following Secretary Zinke's interim report, the tribal nations that co-manage Bears Ears National Monument and environmental organizations threatened a lawsuit should the government shrink the monument.
 Davis Filfred of the Navajo Nation stated, "We don’t want it to be rescinded.
 We wanted it left alone.
 Right now, what I’m hearing is this is only a recommendation.
 But when they do make that move, we’re ready as a Navajo nation for a lawsuit, and all the other tribal leaders are ready.
 We have others who are ready for litigation.
 This is uncalled for."
 Earthjustice attorney Heidi McIntosh stated, "Make no mistake: Unilaterally shrinking the boundaries of Bears Ears National Monument would not only be a slap in the face to the five sovereign tribes who share sacred ties to this land, it would violate both the Antiquities Act and the separation of powers doctrine."
 The organization is preparing a lawsuit on the matter.

 Subsequent actions

 On December 4, 2017, President Donald Trump reduced the sizes of Bears Ears and Grand Staircase–Escalante National Monuments, removing protections on about 2.8 million acres of land where mining could resume.
 Three lawsuits challenged the legality of this action in federal court.
 On June 5, 2020, Trump signed a proclamation purporting to lift the restrictions on commercial fishing at Northeast Canyons and Seamounts Marine National Monument but without modifying the boundaries.
 In October 2021 President Joe Biden reversed the three changes.
+Due to Biden's action, the district court stayed the lawsuits.